Species in the Collection Rainforest Tour Orchids

 Schott

-Dr. Croat also forwarded this information in another email after reviewing my photo which will help correct the confusion caused as a result of Graf's error in Exotica 3, "I would say that this is P. brandtianum.
+Dr. Croat then sent this note after reviewing my photo (left).
+Hopefully this will help correct the confusion caused as a result of Mr. Graf's error in his book Exotica 3.
+Despite the popularity of Mr. A. B. Graf's books, he was a horticulturist and did not have the scientific training of a botanist.
+His texts have been found to have multiple scientific name errors.
+Dr. Croat wrote regarding the juvenile specimen shown on this page, "I would say this is P. brandtianum.
 It ranges from Central Brazil to lowland Ecuador, Peru and Bolivia.
 The variegation disappears in the adult plants."

 Want to learn more about aroids?